colevoss/react-invalidate/README.md

 ### Asyc Validations
 Since validations can return promises, you can write asynchronous validators with relative ease.
-Say we wanted to validate that a user's email at signup, we would need to write a validator that makes a call to some back end to check for email uniqueness.
+Say we wanted to validate that a user's email is unique at signup, we would need to write a validator that makes a call to some back end to check for email uniqueness.

 **uniqueEmailValidator.js**